Women in Leadership: The Likability Factor

-Like many successful women in leadership positions, Editor-in-Chief of Collinson Media & Events, Stephanie Davis Smith, has been told throughout her career that "If you want to be in charge, you have to get used to people not liking you."
+Like many successful women in leadership positions, Stephanie Davis Smith, editorial director at Modern Luxury, has been told throughout her career, "If you want to be in charge, you have to get used to people not liking you."
 Don't believe it, Stephanie confides.
-Citing successful organizational leaders -- both male and female -- who inspire positive organizational culture, teamwork and loyal followers, Stephanie explains how she and many of her former bosses and colleagues have raised their level of leadership and continue to be "likable leaders."
+Citing successful organizational leaders—both male and female—who inspire positive organizational culture, teamwork and loyal followers, Stephanie explains how she and many of her former bosses and colleagues have raised their level of leadership and continue to be "likable leaders."
 Stephanie is staying true to who she is while modeling leadership behavior for new and emerging leaders, encouraging them to continue to choose leaders who respect them and value their strengths.

 I know there are great leaders like Howard Schultz from Starbucks, John Mackey from Whole Foods that their teams love them.
 And I don't think you have to be scary to be a leader and sometimes we are told that.
 And for people who want to be liked, that that's their characteristic, can be something that puts them off from taking leadership positions or stepping out in front to lead a team.
 I have had these experiences thinking, "Well, I'm not going with my gut, I would never write this in an email to somebody and if somebody sent it to me I would be very upset," and I don't think that's productive as a leader.
 So I've had those moments where I felt, "Wow, if I want to be in charge, I've got to get rid of this nice part of me and this wanting to be liked by my staff part of me to succeed in this business."